apache/apisix-ingress-controller/docs/en/latest/deployments/kubesphere.md

 The gateway service type is set to `NodePort`, so that clients can access Apache APISIX through the Node IPs and the assigned port.
 If you want to expose a `LoadBalancer` service, try to use [Porter](https://github.com/kubesphere/porter).

-Another thing that should be concerned that the `allow.ipList` field should be customized according to the Pod CIDR settings, so that the apisix-ingress-controller instances can access the APISIX instances (resources pushing).
+Another thing that should be concerned that the `admin.allow.ipList` field should be customized according to the Pod CIDR settings, so that the apisix-ingress-controller instances can access the APISIX instances (resources pushing).

 ## Install apisix-ingress-controller